PSORIASIS AND PSORIATIC ARTHRITIS

 CASPAR Criteria for Diagnosing Psoriatic Arthritis

 • A diagnosis of psoriatic arthritis may be considered in patients with inflammatory articular disease (joint, spine, or entheseal) who score ≥ 3 on the criteria listed below.
 The presence of inflammatory articular disease has no defining feature and is left to the discretion of the provider.
-Patient gets one score for each criteria.
+The patient is assigned one score for each criteria.

 Criteria Finding Points